skilldrick/easyforth/index.markdown

 Now we can finally get onto conditionals.
 Conditionals in Forth can only be used inside definitions.
-The simplest conditional statement in Forth is `if then`.
-This construction is equivalent to a standard `if` statement in most languages.
+The simplest conditional statement in Forth is `if then`, which is equivalent to a standard `if` statement in most languages.
 Here's an example of a definition using `if then`.
 In this example, we're also using the `mod` word, which returns the modulo of the top two numbers on the stack.
 In this case, the top number is 5, and the other is whatever was placed on the stack before calling `buzz?`.
 Therefore, `5 mod 0 =` is a boolean expression that checks to see if the top of the stack is divisible by 5.

     : buzz?
 5 mod 0 = if ."
 Buzz" then ;
     3 buzz?